merenlab/merenlab.org/software/anvio/index.md

 Anvi'o is an analysis and visualization platform for 'omics data.
 It brings together many aspects of today's cutting-edge genomic, metagenomic, and metatranscriptomic analysis practices to address a wide array of needs.

 Please see the "**Tutorials**" pull-down menu on this page for some example workflows with anvi'o.
 Anvi'o is a community-driven, GPL-licensed open-source project.
 You can browse its codebase by clicking [here](http://github.com/meren/anvio), and you can find our methods paper for anvi'o by clicking [here](https://peerj.com/articles/1319/).

 {:.notice}
-If you are at the ISME Conference, please visit our poster on Thursday at **#387B**!
+Click here to download our poster from the ISME conference in Montreal: [eren-isme-poster-72dpi.png](../../images/files/eren-isme-poster-72dpi.png)

 Anvi'o would not have been possible without the help of many people who directly or indirectly contributed to its development.
 Here is the acknowledgements section of our [methods paper](https://peerj.com/articles/1319/), where we had the chance to name some of the individuals who helped us: